Westland Pioneers' Memorial: Renovation and relocation

 The Memorial Committee had originally asked for the memorial to be placed in the centre of the intersection of Fitzherbert and Stafford streets.
 At the time, those streets were the main roads connecting to outlying locations and the streets formed a cross intersection; the leg across the Ross Branch railway line has since been closed.
 On 24 October 1913, the committee appeared as a deputation in front of the Hokitika Borough Council and formally put the request to them, based on the precedent formed by the Hokitika Clock Tower that had been unveiled in 1903 in the centre of a nearby intersection.
-Whilst it was stressed that the chosen intersection was more spacious and the based of the memorial was just half the diameter of the clock tower, the council refused the request on concerns that the intersection would become congested.
+Whilst it was stressed that the chosen intersection was more spacious and the base of the memorial was just half the diameter of the clock tower, the council refused the request on concerns that the intersection would become congested.
 The committee recorded its regret and a further deputation requested on 5 December that the borough council purchase a reserve from the Railway Department of 40 sqft at the corner of the same intersection.
 This request was accepted by the elected members.
 The committee also foreshadowed that they intended for the borough council to take on the memorial.

 In 2012, when a committee worked on preparations for the 2014 sesquicentennial of the town, the idea was mooted to relocate the memorial to outside the Hokitika Museum.
 District councillor Jacquie Grant disagreed with the proposed location on the grounds that it is "out of the way" and obtained community support to have the memorial relocated to the intersection of Tancred and Weld streets.
 Grant also fundraised the amount needed to relocate the memorial so that it did not come as a cost to Westland District Council.
 The anniversary committee subsequently withdrew their relocation proposal.

 The Westland Pioneers' Memorial was removed from its original site in early 2016, cleaned, and had the right arm and the pick axe replaced.
 Later in the same year, the memorial was placed in the roundabout at Tancred and Weld streets.
 It is thus in the same street as the town's most prominent landmark—the Hokitika Clock Tower—one block closer to the sea.